top of page

 Gain Confidence in Mortgages: Consult a mortgage broker to determine your potential monthly mortgage payments.
 Then, aim to save that exact amount every month.
 By doing so, you will not only see your savings grow rapidly but also enjoy peace of mind, knowing you can comfortably afford your mortgage going forward.

 Polish up Your Spending: Cut back on unnecessary expenses whenever possible.
-Instead of frequenting expensive bars and restaurants, consider hosting gatherings in the comfort of your own surroundings.
+Instead of regular nights out in town, consider hosting get togethers in the comfort of your own surroundings.
 Instead of purchasing clothes for that special occasion maybe you should consider renting them?
 Statistics show that we typically wear these items only three times before they end up forgotten at the back of our wardrobes!

 Say No to Debt: Minimise additional debts whenever you can.
 Not only could this impact your ability to afford a mortgage, but it could also hinder your progress in saving for your deposit.